 - Don’t leave the document laying for years without updates; it’s supposed to be a living document (it’s like your wiki) that reflects the best of you.
-Update it after a career move, a big event, a training and before sending it.
+Update it after a career move, a big event, training and before sending it.

 - Think about something subtle that could make your resume stand out from the others (regarding the content and the design) and be more memorable.

-As you seen, building a resume (or a curriculum vitae) is not an easy task, requiring attention to detail and great summarization skills.
+As you saw, building a resume (or a curriculum vitae) is not an easy task, requiring attention to detail and great summarization skills.
 Your resume is usually the first contact and that’s a unique opportunity.
 The effort you put into it reveals a part of you, and you don’t want it to be negative.
 What does a messy resume say about your work?
 Would you hire a front-end developer with 5 pages of resume filled with tables and endless lists?

-I hope you’re convinced of the power of a well conceived resume.
+I hope you’re convinced of the power of a well-conceived resume.
 You can check my and Diogo Mateus’ resumes for an illustration of the given tips.
 Did I forget something important?
 Do you have different opinions you’d like to share?
 I’d love to read your feedback.